tanygit/multiqr-hackathon/README.md

-# Multi-QR Code Detection using YOLOv9
+# Multi-QR Code Detection

-This repository contains the complete source code for a multi-QR code detection model, submitted for the MultiQR Hackathon.
+This repository contains the complete code for a multi-QR code detection model, submitted for the MultiQR Hackathon.
 The solution is built upon the YOLOv9 object detection framework and includes a pre-trained model for immediate inference.

 ---